 The resident will also attend weekly Pharmacotherapy Rounds with fellow University of Texas College of Pharmacy residents on Friday afternoons.
 Attendance is strongly encouraged unless it interferes with urgent, necessary patient care obligations.
 The resident will also be required to present one formal Pharmacotherapy Rounds (“Resident Rounds”) during the year.

-The resident is required to present 2 ACPE-approved continuing education programs to the pharmacy staff throughout the residency year.
+The resident is required to present a minimum of one ACPE-approved continuing education programs to the pharmacy staff throughout the residency year.

-Other required academic activities include presenting at least one critical care-related lecture to pharmacy students, and facilitating labs (4 minimum) for pharmacy students.
+Other required academic activities include presenting at least one critical care-related lecture to pharmacy students, and facilitating labs (minimum number determined annually) for pharmacy students.
 The resident will assist the critical care preceptors with the Surgical Intern Readiness Elective (SIRE) medical student lecture series, and mentoring and precepting pharmacy students assigned to the STICU/NSICU critical care rotations.
 The resident will also have numerous opportunities to participate in and lead discussions on critical care-related patient cases, journal clubs, in-services, and continuing education programs.

 The resident may elect to obtain an Academic Training Program Certificate if not completed during their PGY1 residency.
 The University of Texas College of Pharmacy Academic Training Program requirements will be completed throughout the year, including attendance at the UT Academic Training Conference.